tannakartikey/tannakartikey.github.io/_posts/2023-04-10-how-to-deploy-a-nodejs-application-using-mrsk.md

 ---
 layout: post
-title: How to deploy a NodeJS application using MRSK
+title: How to deploy a NodeJS application using Kamal (previously MRSK)
 tags: mrsk
 date: 2023-04-10 13:55 +0530
 ---
-[MRSK](https://mrsk.dev) is created by DHH - founder of Rails, but the tool is not limited to deploy only Rails applications.
-MRSK is a simple tool that automates some Docker related commands.
+[Kamal](https://kamal-deploy.org/) is created by DHH - founder of Rails, but the tool is not limited to deploy only Rails applications.
+Kamal is a simple tool that automates some Docker related commands.
 That is why it can support any platform/language.
-In this post, let's see how to deploy a NodeJS application on a small DigitalOcean VPS using MRSK.
+In this post, let's see how to deploy a NodeJS application on a small DigitalOcean VPS using Kamal.

 First of all, let's generate an express app.
 I installed [`express-generator`](https://expressjs.com/en/starter/generator.html){:target="_blank"} and generated a new app using the `express express-app` command.